-During this amazing Romania (Bucharest, Sinaia, Bran, Iasi) - Moldova Tour you will discover the most important tourist attractions of these 2 beautiful countries.
+During this amazing Romania and Moldova Tour from Bucharest to Chisinau (8 days) you will discover the most important tourist attractions of these 2 beautiful countries.
 You will start the tour in Bucharest where you will enjoy a city tour including the visit of Palace of the Parliament, Spring Palace and Village Museum.
 Next, you will travel to Sinaia where you will discover Peles Castle and Bran, known for Bran Castle (Dracula’s Castle) surrounded by an aura of mystery and legend.
 And the last destination in Romania will be Iasi city, where you will discover such beautiful attractions as the Palace of Culture and the Three Holy Hierarchs Monastery.
 You will continue your trip to Moldova where you will see Orheiul Vechi - a 40 thousand year-old natural amphitheater and Capriana Monastery, one of the oldest monasteries in the country.
 You will set off on a time travel in Transnistria, Tiraspol that seems to be a vestige of the Soviet past.You will also visit such wineries as Cricova winery with its huge underground wine galleries (120 km), Milestii Mici – the largest wine cellar in the world (200 km) and Castel Mimi – one of the most beautiful architectural masterpieces in the world of wine.Individual travel request form Enjoy a private tour Group travel request form Join a group tour

 Local travel expert in Moldova

 I am a representative of a local tour operator in Moldova that has over 10 years experience in the organization of travel.
 I mainly specialize in wine, gastronomic and cultural tours around Moldova.